seantywork/seantywork/20260824-me-and-my-mysterious-32-years/README.md

 This is not in the spirit of being in pain or grief or even something remotely resembling a feeling of remorse, which you can find plenty in alcoholism group sessions, but I'm just simply trying to understand the somewhat peculiar trajectory the years before me have drawn.
-I'd like to think this activity as trying to get integrals on the curve of the years from 1 to 32, but it can't be that fancy nor that mechanical.
+I'd like to think this activity as trying to do integral on the curve of the years scoped from 1 to 32, but it can't be that fancy nor that mechanical.
 It might be gross and sometimes messy, but bear with me because I was the one who actually wrestled with those formidable years.
-I didn't ask for troubles(well, maybe some of them).
+I am not the one who asked for troubles(or maybe I was?).

 The first year began with a father and a mother as usual for all human beings and stays as usual for a good while until the father was destroyed by a disease called pulmonary fibrosis.
 It's a pretty terrible